 The cars don't actually go anywhere; they just lift off the ground a bit and dip, swerve, and jerk riders as scenes from the calamitous carnival unspool on the dome screen in front of them, creating a thrilling immersive experience.

 The Story Behind the Simpson's Ride

-The premise is that Bart Simpson's nemesis, Sideshow Bob, has taken over Krustyland and is causing all the rides to go haywire just as the Simpson family is embarking on a day of fun.
-A runaway roller coaster ride takes you crashing through Springfield before delivering you to a dinosaur-pirates-of-the-Caribbeanesque water ride, complete with real splashes, and on to Krusty's version of Universal's Water World show.
+The ride's premise is that Bart Simpson's nemesis, Sideshow Bob, has taken over Krustyland and is causing all the rides to go haywire just as the Simpson family is embarking on a day of fun.
+A runaway roller coaster ride crashes through Springfield before careening through a dinosaur-pirates-of-the-Caribbeanesque water ride, complete with real splashes, and on to Krusty's version of Universal's Water World show.
 Regulars from the series show up throughout, including a giant Maggie Simpson, who was supposedly left out in the waiting room with Grandpa according to the pre-ride video.

-The Simpsons Ride opened in 2008.
-In 2015, Universal Studios completely revamped the surrounding area into Springfield Hollywood, recreating the entire town.
-In addition to some storefront facades like Herman's Military Antiques, Dr. Nick's, Springfield Elementary School and the Aztec Theatre, it includes fully functional restaurants like Krusty Burger, Suds McDuff's Hot Dog House and Lard Lad's Donuts, as well as the Duff Beer Brewery and the Nuclear Power Plant that explodes at regular intervals.)
+The Simpsons Ride opened in Universal Studios Hollywood in 2008.
+In 2015, the park completely revamped the surrounding area into Springfield Hollywood, recreating the entire town.
+In addition to some storefront facades like Herman's Military Antiques, Dr. Nick's, Springfield Elementary School, and the Aztec Theatre, it includes fully functional restaurants like Krusty Burger, Suds McDuff's Hot Dog House, and Lard Lad's Donuts, as well as the Duff Beer Brewery and the Nuclear Power Plant (which "explodes" at regular intervals.)
 The renovation also added actual carnival games adjacent to the Simpson's Ride.